The Invisible Woman (2013 film): Plot

-After the birthday party, Dickens and Collins arrive and take her to the house that Collins shares with his mistress Caroline Graves (Michelle Fairley) and her daughter.
-There, Nelly sees the kind of arrangement Dickens may have in mind for her.
-Later, in the carriage outside her cottage, she confronts Dickens about the suggested arrangement and of being his whore.
-After apologising and confessing that he no longer loves his wife, Dickens accompanies Nelly inside and comforts her.
-Soon after, Dickens announces in The Times his "amicable" separation from his wife while boldly denying the rumours of an affair with Nelly.
-Dickens' wife and children are devastated by the news.
+Dickens and Collins arrive late to Nelly's birthday party and talk her into visiting the house that Collins shares with his mistress, Caroline Graves.
+After demanding to leave, she confronts Dickens about insulting her honour by bringing her there and his suggested arrangement of her being his whore.
+After arguing that he no longer loves Catherine, Dickens asks to enter Nelly's home and kisses her.

+On a walk, Dickens and Nelly have an encounter with his son, who is saddened to see her affections with his father.
+Dickens later announces in The Times his "amicable" separation from Catherine while denying the rumours of his affair.
+The news devastate his wife and children.

-In the coming days, Nelly's mother assures her that he is an honourable man, while Collins reminds her that he is a great man and urges her to break from old conventions.
-When she visits Dickens at his home, he assures her that he has broken with the past and shows her the manuscript of a new novel that he's just completed, Great Expectations.
-After reading it, Nelly expresses her approval of the ending which does not bring Estella and Pip together.
-Dickens reads to her from the novel as if speaking directly to her:
+Mrs. Ternan assures Nelly that Dickens is an honourable man, while Collins tells Nelly that he is a great man and that she has a choice.
+Nelly argues that only men have the freedom to choose and suggests that she has few other options in life.
+He urges her to be with Dickens and "break conventions".
+Nelly visits Dickens, who excitedly reveals that he completed Great Expectations.
+Nelly expresses her approval of the ending, which does not bring Estella and Pip together.
+They become lovers.

-Dickens and Nelly become lovers, and she finds happiness as his mistress and companion.
-They spend time in France and she becomes pregnant, but the child dies during birth.
-After saving a lock of the child's hair, Dickens signs the death certificate "M. Charles Tringham".
-After returning to England from France in the spring of 1865, Dickens and Nelly board a train at Folkestone headed for London.
-Near Staplehurst in Kent, the train derails killing ten passengers.
-Dickens goes to Nelly, who has been thrown from the carriage, and then with her encouragement, pretends that he was travelling alone, to avoid the scandal of it being known they were travelling together.
-Dickens leaves Nelly in the care of others to tend to the injured and dying along the train.
-Nelly observes him retrieve a manuscript page of an episode of Our Mutual Friend on which he had been working.
+Nelly becomes pregnant.
+She and Dickens speak of the gossip of their affair spreading from city to city.
+Their child is stillborn.
+After saving a lock of the child's hair, Dickens signs the death certificate with a false name, "M. Charles Tringham".

+After returning to England from France in the spring of 1865, Dickens and Nelly board a train at Folkestone for London.
+Near Staplehurst in Kent, the train derails.
+As he speaks to Nelly, the workers ask the uninjured Dickens to assist with wounded passengers in the wreckage.
+He pretends he was travelling alone, to avoid public scandal.
+As he walks away to help, she watches him retrieve a page from a work in progress.

-In the coming years, Nelly remains his secret mistress until his death in 1870.
-In 1876, she marries Oxford graduate George Wharton-Robinson, twelve years her junior.
-The couple have a son and run a boys' school at Margate.
-While knowing that she knew Charles Dickens as a child, George does not suspect that she was his mistress.
-Only the Reverend Benham knows her secret.
-As she watches her son perform in a school play, she remembers the epilogue lines she spoke on stage in The Frozen Deep for Dickens:
+Dickens installs Nelly at a country house and promises to visit twice weekly, though acknowledges that his family has a claim on his time.
+Nelly remains his secret mistress until his death in 1870.
+In 1876, she marries Oxford graduate George Wharton-Robinson, who is twelve years her junior and unaware that she was once the mistress of Charles Dickens.
+They have a son together.
+Only Reverend Benham knows about the affair and Nelly's real age.
+In 1883, while watching her son perform in a school play, Nelly recalls the lines she spoke in The Frozen Deep.